 Aims & Scope

-The Journal Research & Innovation in Anesthesia (JRIA) aims to: Focus on latest advances in anesthesia, disseminate latest research and innovations in anesthesia to the resident doctors, teaching faculty and private practitioners.
-Encourage more research work and also gives opportunity for publication to the students, faculty and practitioners of anesthesia.
-RIA Journal is committed to publish high-quality, peer-reviewed research work including editorials, original articles, review articles, case reports and letter to the editor.
+Journal Research & Innovation in Anesthesia (JRIA) focuses on the latest advances in anesthesia, disseminate latest research and innovations in anesthesia to the resident doctors, teaching faculty and private practitioners.
+It aims to encourage more research work and also gives opportunity for publication to the students, faculty and practitioners of anesthesia.
+JRIA Journal is committed to publish high-quality, peer-reviewed research work including editorials, original articles, review articles, case reports and letter to the editor.

 Ownership and Management

-Journal Research & Innovation in Anesthesia (JRIA) is owned and managed under the auspices of the Anesthesia Academic Society, JAYPEE being the publisher.
+Journal Research & Innovation in Anesthesia (JRIA) is owned and managed under the auspices of the Anesthesia Academic Society , and Jaypee Brothers Medical Publishers (P) Ltd is the publisher.

 Journal Research & Innovation in Anesthesia (JRIA) publishes half-yearly focussing on latest research and innovations in anesthesia.